There are two approaches to provisioning namespace-scoped resources supported:

 tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username REGISTRY-USERNAME --password REGISTRY-PASSWORD --yes --namespace YOUR-NEW-DEVELOPER-NAMESPACE

-Run the following command to verify the correct resources have been created in the namespace:
+Run the following command to verify the correct resources were created in the namespace:

 kubectl get secrets,serviceaccount,rolebinding,pods,workload,configmap -n YOUR-NEW-DEVELOPER-NAMESPACE